codatio/codat-docs/docs/accounting-api/guides/bill-pay/introduction.md

 To access and use the bill pay demo app, you need to:

 - Have a [QuickBooks Online](https://quickbooks.intuit.com/) account.
-- Set up the **QuickBooks Online Sandbox** integration (brief instructions are given in [Set up and run the bill pay demo app](/accounting-api/guides/bill-pay/setting-up)).
+- Set up the **QuickBooks Online Sandbox** integration (explained in [Set up and run the bill pay demo app](/accounting-api/guides/bill-pay/setting-up)).
 - Enable **Fetch on first link** for the Bills, Bill Payments, and Companies data types in the Codat Portal.

-You'll need an IDE and a Git installation to run the demo app locally.
+To install and run the demo app locally, you'll need:

+- npm version 16.9.0
+- An IDE or text editor
+- A local Git installation

+You can [use the hosted app](#use-the-hosted-app) as an alternative to hosted installation.

 ### ✔️ Dive into the demo app...